 Were the members of his team really untrustworthy?
 He had never given himself a chance to find out.
 He came clean with his team about what was behind his micromanaging.
 From there, they made a deal that they would come to him with updates at critical points they would jointly identify at the beginning of each project.
 They agreed that if Sam slipped up (old habits are hard to break) they would let him know that a critical point was not at hand and to go away.
 This agreement contained not only good management practice but also gave Sam the support he needed to follow through.

 With his fear and concerns allayed, Sam could delegate with a sense of relief.
 There would be an occasional backslide, but that’s to be expected.
 He called me last week to tell me he’s on the list for colonel.
 Yay!

-The foundation of effective leadership is the ability to make conscious choices.
+In summary, the foundation of effective leadership is the ability to make conscious choices: